elastic/eui/wiki/documentation-guidelines.md

 ### Linking to external resources

-When referring to external sites or resources, using `react-router` is not necessary.
-For simple links please utilize EUI components, such as `EuiLink` and a standard `href`.
+When referring to external sites or resources, use EUI components that take an `href` prop, such as `EuiLink`.

 #### Basic example: